 Banks want to hire experienced developers to help them re-architect, so as to stay competitive in the “arms race”.

 Architecture domain knowledge changes faster than math or jargon knowledge.
-Just like jargon and math, architectural knowledge is specialized and not a commodity skill, so relatively few people in finance IT has it, creating a has-vs-hasnot divide.
+Just like jargon and math, architectural knowledge is specialized and not a commodity skill, so relatively few people in finance IT has it, creating a has-vs-hasnot divide among candidates.
 It’s difficult to gain that insight and knowledge because developers don’t need to know all the design decisions once made to fix up the live system they are now supporting.
 Team is set up such that you are given a lot to do just to get-things-done so you have no spare bandwidth to learn other components, but non-trivial insight into neighboring components are necessary for an architectural understanding.

 I have seen a few impeccable blue-prints that fail in practice and need major changes.
 Anyone can come up with great-sounding architectures but most of them are /sub-optimal/.
 Reason can be “hard to debug”, “inflexible”, “learn curve”… Therefore real world, proven architectural domain knowledge is rare and valuable.

 Most architectures rely on solid, time-honored infrastructure software like Message-oriented-middle-wares, RDBMS, distributed cache and grids, cross-platform RPC/ORB, thread libraries, xml.
 Vendors always say “we are perfect” but good knowledge about their weaknesses and limitations are hallmarks of real architects.